-QUESTIONS?
-Call (307) : 500-5200 WHO WE ARE Who is providing this no otice?
-Flat Rock Core Income Fund WHAT WE DO How does Flat Rock Core Income Fund protect my personal information?
-To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
-These measures include computer safeguards and secured files and buildings.
-Our service providers are held accountable for adhering to strict policies and procedures to prevent any misuse of your nonpublic personal information.
-How does Flat Rock Core Income Fund collect my personal information?
-We collect your personal information, for example, when you Open an account Provide account information Give us your contact information Make deposits or withdrawals from your account Make a wire transfer Tell us where to send the money Tells us who receives the money Show your government-issued ID Show your driver's license We also collect your personal information from other companies.
-Why can't I limit all sharing?
-Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes - information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
-DEFINITIONS Affiliates filiates Filiates Companies related by common ownership or nonfinancial companies. • Flat Rock Core Income Fund does marketing purposes.
+Table of Contents QUESTIONS?
+Call (307) 500-5200 WHO WE ARE Who is providing this i notice?
+Flat Rock Core Income Fund WHAT WE DO How does Flat Rock Concern Fund protect in personal information?
+F J F Our service providers are held accountable for adhering to strict policies and procedures to prevent any misuse of your nonpublic personal information.
+How does Flat Rock Concome Fund collect minformation?
+We also collect your personal information from other companies.
+Why can't I limit all sh Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes - information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limi sharing.
+DEFINITIONS Affiliates Companies related by common ownership or control.
+They can be financia and nonfinancial companies. • Flat Rock Core Income Fund does not share with our affiliates for marketing purposes.
 Nonaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.
 Flat Rock Core Income Fund does not share with nonaffiliates so they can market to you.
 Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. • Flat Rock Core Income Fund doesn't jointly market.